STEVE INSKEEP, Host:

 ULABY: And maybe attract tourists visiting a nearby casino, built to diversify the tribe's portfolio.

-Mr. MATTHEW BOX (Former Tribal Chairman): This one picture, which isn't an artifact or beadwork or a vest or anything.
+MATTHEW BOX: This one picture, which isn't an artifact or beadwork or a vest or anything.
 It is a picture that has my mother, my Uncle Leonard, my grandpa, and my dad and myself.
 And we're all sitting around a drum.

 ULABY: Besides the expensive replicas of teepees and boarding school classrooms, there's a lot of big blown up photos of the Southern Ute today.